r-lib/roxygen2/README.md

   all you need to do is label functions, methods and classes that you want to export with the `@export` tag

-* `had_roclet`: produces Rd files by inspecting both function definitions and roxygen comments in the source code.
+* `rd_roclet`: produces Rd files by inspecting both function definitions and roxygen comments in the source code.

 By default, `roxygenise` will run all three, but you can choose which ones to run using the `roclet` parameter.
 It's also possible to write your own roclets - more on this in the future.